ABOUT

 I studied fine art as an undergraduate and soon thereafter worked at a school of traditional craft that allowed me to dig deeper into woodwork and textiles.
 I made my first broom in the early spring of 2009.
 I still dance between these spaces, and have explored various media and practices between.

 I went on to pursue an interdisciplinary master’s degree to understand and communicate the ties between the environment, human culture, and the items and systems that support our everyday lives in ways both damaging and supportive to our social fabric and ecology.
-I am dedicated to values-based economies and careful use of our natural resources, and working to support thriving rural communities is a big part of how I spend my energy when I’m not making or writing.
+I am dedicated to values-based economies and careful use of our natural resources, and working to support thriving rural communities is a big part of how I spend my energy when I’m not in my workshop.

-Montana & Minnesota are my homes.
-Thank you for inviting my work into yours.
+Thank you for inviting my work into your space.